asaikali/modern-spring-on-kubernetes/aot/build-test-aot-native/README.md

 ## Build Native App Image and Native Tests
 **Build a Native Image for the application**
 * to build the native app with Gradle, you need to make sure that the `org.graalvm.buildtools.native` plugin is enabled in the `build.gradle` file
-  * ```
-    plugins {
-      id 'org.graalvm.buildtools.native' version '0.9.14'}
+  * `plugins {id 'org.graalvm.buildtools.native' version '0.9.14'}`
-* build the native app with `/gradlew clean nativeBuild`; observe the longer build time
+* build the native app with `./gradlew clean nativeBuild`; observe the longer build time
-* observe `/build/native/nativeCompile` folder, and the native image `build-test-aot-native`.
+* observe `/build/native/nativeCompile` folder, and the native executable `build-test-aot-native`.
 Note that the image is larger than the JIT image, but does not require the JRE for execution
 * run the native app `./build/native/nativeCompile/build-test-aot-native` and test with the test commands listed above
 * all tests must be successful
 * observe the longer build time